itamarshubin/Orot/frontend/lib/models/README.md

-I used `json_serializable` to create this schemas so here is what you should know.
+I used `json_serializable` to create this models so here is what you should know.

 I added these packages to pubspec: